sabob/olive/README.md

 }
 ```

-`with the sql placed in person.sql`:
+`with the sql moved to the file person.sql:`
 ```sql
 SELECT p.id, p.firstname, p.lastname, p.date_of_birth
 FROM person p